 Both are possible and I think I’d actually use auf was.
 Or at least 50-50.
 Don’t get me wrong, I’m not saying you shouldn’t learn them.
 I just wanted to mention that so you don’t feel fooled… like … you’re going the extra mile to get the wo-words right only to find all the natives merrily going like “nach was, bei was, durch was” :).

-Knowing the wo-words and having a feel for them IS helpful, and, as we’ll see, there are even situation where not using them could change the meaning… dun dun dunnnnn
+Knowing the wo-words and having a feel for them IS helpful, and, as we’ll see, there are even situations where not using them could change the meaning… dun dun dunnnnn

 (Ha…that old “changes the meaning”-scare just never gets old)